Stanford Cardinal football: Notre Dame

 Notre Dame and Stanford have been rivals since 1925.
-The two teams have met every year since 1988, with the exception of 1995 and 1996.
-Notre Dame leads the series 20–13.
+The two teams have met every year since 1988, with the exception of 1995, 1996, and 2020.
+Notre Dame leads the series 24–14.

 San Jose State

 Stanford and San Jose State have been rivals since 1900.
 These two institutions are separated by approximately 23 miles in the Silicon Valley.
 The rivalry was named after Bill Walsh, who was a SJSU alumnus and positively contributed to Stanford Cardinal football through head coaching, notably the win against No. 21 Penn State in the 1993 Blockbuster Bowl, which later became the Cheez-It Bowl.
-Stanford leads the series 52–14–1, where the vast majority of matches have been played at Stanford.
+Stanford leads the series 52–15–1, where the vast majority of matches have been played at Stanford.

+Oregon

+The Stanford–Oregon football rivalry dates to 1900 and rose to national significance during the 2010-14 seasons, when the two teams alternated in spoiling one another's Pac-12 and College Football Playoff ambitions.
+Stanford leads the series 50-36-1.

+The matchup is now dormant: after the Pac-12's collapse, Oregon moved to the Big Ten and Stanford joined the ACC beginning with the 2024 season, and no future meetings are scheduled.

+UCLA

+The West Coast in-state rivals have spent much of their respective athletics histories as members of the same conference; first the Pacific Coast Conference from 1925 to 1958 followed by the various predecessors of the modern day Pac-12 Conference from 1959 to 2023.
+The teams met annually from 1946 to 2023 without interruption.
+The rivalry has seen its fair share of excitement throughout its history, but reached its peak in the 21st century when both teams were consistently ranked in the top 25 and had numerous competitive games against each other.
+With the collapse of the Pac-12 following the 2023 season, which resulted in Stanford leaving to join the Atlantic Coast Conference (ACC) and UCLA accepting an invitation to join the Big Ten Conference, the annual series between the Cardinal and Bruins was put on hiatus.
+As of August 2025, there are no plans for the schools to meet again on the football field.